zsaritek/cocktail_chronicles/README.md

 -MongoDB for storing user and favorite data.

 Styling
-We used Tailwind CSS for a clean and responsive design applied to Handlebars files.
+We used Tailwind CSS Mobile Friendly for a clean and responsive design applied to Handlebars files.

 Middleware
 cloudinary.config.js: Configuration for Cloudinary integration.